chrisgrieser/nvim-various-textobjs/README.md

 ### Yank surrounding indentation
-Similarly, you can also create a `ysii` command to yank the two lines surrounding an indentation textobject.
+Similarly, you can also create a `ysii` command to yank the two lines surrounding an indentation text object.
 (Not using `ysi`, since that blocks surround commands like `ysi)`).
 Using `nvim_win_[gs]et_cursor()`, you make the operation sticky, meaning the cursor is not moved. `vim.highlight.range` is used to highlight the yanked text, to imitate the effect of `vim.highlight.yank`.